alias454/zeek-formula/README.rst

    :alt: Travis CI Build Status
    :scale: 100%

-A saltstack formula to install Zeek(BRO) Network Security Monitor on RHEL or Debian based systems.
+A saltstack formula to install the Zeek Network Security Monitor on RHEL or Debian based systems.

 Supports one capture interface at the moment.
 Adding ability to control multiple capture interfaces is on the TODO list